 Arrival in Georgia and expansion

-In 1984, Warren/Sherer purchased a spec building in Columbus, Georgia and opened there a new plant.
+In 1984, Warren/Sherer purchased a spec building in Columbus, Georgia and opened a new plant there.
 In 1988, the Series 2500 was introduced, setting a new case design standard in the industry.
 In 1989, Kysor Industrial replaced the Warren/Sherer name and logo with Kysor Warren.
-A change of ownership and acquisition led Kysor Warren becoming part of Berisford, PLC, a leading global manufacturer of food equipment in 1999.
+A change of ownership and acquisition led Kysor Warren to becoming part of Berisford, PLC, a leading global manufacturer of food equipment in 1999.

 A new Enodis (solution)